SilentRhetoric/WindowSense/Raspberry_Pi_OS_Setup.md

 #### To connect via SSH

 - Set the Host Name (or IP address) field to raspberrypi.local
-- By default the Port should be set to 22 and Connection type should be set to SSH
+- By default, the Port should be set to 22 and Connection type should be set to SSH
 - Click Open; if you see a Security Alert select Yes
-- A new terminal window should appear prompting you for a user name
+- A new terminal window should appear prompting you for a username
-- The default user name is `pi`
+- The default username is `pi`
 - The default password is `raspberry`

 To enable VNC (should also change hostname & password)